-The musicology area is currently accepting applications for admission to the MM in Musicology and the BA in Music & Culture programs for Fall 2013.
-We are also currently accepting applications for the GTAship in Musicology.
+The musicology area is currently accepting applications for the graduate GTAship in Musicology along with applications for admission to the MM in Musicology and the BA in Music & Culture for Fall 2015.
 Please email Dr. Rachel Golden at firstname.lastname@example.org for further information on the application process.

 Kevin O'Brien and Jordan Baker, Winners of the 2012 Student Research Contest in Music

 Historical Musicology & Ethnomusicology

 Each year the Musicology Area of UT's School of Music invites outstanding scholars and performers from around the country and abroad to participate in the Distinguished Lecture Series.
 Many of these lectures are cosponsored with other areas within the School of Music or other departments of the university.
 Participants are chosen to reflect the interests of our faculty and students, to foster interdisciplinary relationships within the university, and to enhance our campus offerings with diverse and innovative approaches to musical practice, philosophy and scholarship.
 Our guests present lectures and interactive workshops that demonstrate the best of their current music research.
 Past participants of the DLS include Dale Cockrell, Paul Berliner, Zim Ngqawana, Susan McClary, and Paul Théberge.

 Distinguished Lecture Series 2012-2013

 - "Thoreau's Pastoral Music," Dr. Jeff Titon, Professor of Ethnomusicology, Brown University